 Variegated string of hearts isn’t terribly rare, but it’s also not the easiest plant to come by.
 It’s pretty unlikely that you’ll find one at your local garden center or the home improvement store.

 But there’s always the internet!

 For buying high-quality live plants online, there’s no better place to go than Etsy.
-Here are just a few of the most reputable shops that had variegated string of hearts in their stock at the time of publishing this article:
+Here’s a list of several Etsy shops that currently have variegated string of hearts in stock.
+For a personal recommendation, really like the below Etsy shops.
+They had variegated string of hearts in their stock at the time of publishing this article: